andre-st/wahoo-utils/README.md

 	The SQLite database file is accessible via Android Debug Bridge (credit: [AndroidAndyUK](https://www.youtube.com/watch?v=Sl--gcJ95XM)).
 	`Poi2db` always recreates the entire auto-POIs list from scratch!
 	To do this, it reads one or more GeoJSON files produced by `gpx2poi`.
-	Use program parameter `--delete` to remove all auto-POIs without adding new ones.
+	Use program option `--delete` to remove all auto-POIs without adding new ones.
 	Manual POIs are never affected.
 - Pros:
 	- POI generation and updating the Bolt takes only a few seconds and uses very little disk space